robinnewhouse/DHNLNtupleAnalysis/README.md

 ## A note about MC weighting

 Event weighting for monte carlo samples is implemented in the framework.
+There are currently 2 different weight that are calculated specifically for MC weighting.

+1. Mass-Lifetime weight

-In order to properly do the weighting the mass and lifetime of the sample you are running is required to be in the name of the input string in the same format as the DAOD_RPVLL container names.
+In order properly calculate the cross section for the signal model, the mass and lifetime of the sample you are running is required to be in the name of the input string in the same format as the DAOD_RPVLL container names.
 If you see a warning such as:

 ```
 "Can't determine the mass and lifetime of signal sample.
-MC weight will be set to 1!!"
+MC mass-lifetime weight will be set to 1!!"
 ```
 this is becuase your file is not appropriately named.
 Either rename your ntuple file following the convention from the DAOD_RPVLL conatiner name you used to make the ntuple or make due without MC event weighting.
-See the list of DAOD_RPVLL samples [here](https://twiki.cern.ch/twiki/pub/AtlasProtected/ExoticLongLivedHeavyNeutralLeptonRel21/MC16a_MC16d_MC16e_dHNL_DAOD_RPVLLonly_corr_new.txt) for naming conventions.
+See the list of DAOD_RPVLL samples [here](https://twiki.cern.ch/twiki/pub/AtlasProtected/ExoticLongLivedHeavyNeutralLeptonRel21/MC16a_MC16d_MC16e_dHNL_WmuHNL_DAOD_RPVLLonly_updatedRECO.txt) for naming conventions.

+2. Truth weight for spin correlations and leptons ordering bug fix

+Truth reweighting was introducted to add spin correlations with Pythia did not take into acount when simulating the truth distributions.
+This reweighting also fixed a lepton ordering bug that was also found in our official Pythia MC samples.
+For more details about this effects please see [this talk](https://indico.cern.ch/event/944478/contributions/3968769/attachments/2102276/3534533/MC_Reweighting_Sept15_20.pdf) and [this talk](https://indico.cern.ch/event/944479/contributions/3968779/attachments/2106444/3542592/MC_Reweighting_Sept22_20.pdf).

+In `selections.py` a class called `MCEventType` will determine is the current events is LNC or LNV and accordingly calcute a weight based on the truth distributions from the particular event.

+The overall MC event weight is calculated in `analysis.py` the function called `calculate_event_weight` and takes into account both the mass-lifetime weight for the events and the MCtype (LNC or LNV) weight.
 ## Inverted Prompt Lepton Control Region
 To run the analysis selection in the inverted prompt lepton control region add "CR" to the list of selections in the config file in data/.